A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Introduction

-To complete our proposal, we need to find a suitable measure of dependence between random variables/vectors.
-In this regards, many different measures of dependence have been proposed.
+To complete our proposal, after estimating the residuals in Step 1, we still need to find a suitable measure of dependence between random variables/vectors in Step 2.
+In this regard, many different measures of dependence have been proposed.
 Some of them rely heavily on Gaussian assumptions, such as Pearson correlation, which measures linear dependence and the uncorrelatedness is equivalent to independence only when the joint distribution is Gaussian; or Wilks Lambda \citep{wilks1935independence}, where normality is adopted to calculate the likelihood ratio.
 To deal with non-linear dependence and non-Gaussian distribution, statisticians have proposed rank-based correlation measures, including Spearman's $\rho$ and Kendall's $\tau$, which are more robust than Pearson correlation against deviations from normality.
-However, these correlation measures are usually only effective for monotone types of dependence.
+However, these correlation measures are usually only effective for monotonic types of dependence.
 In addition, under the null hypothesis that two variables are independent, no general statistical distribution of the coefficients associated with these measures has been derived.
 Other related works include \cite{hoeffding1948non}, \cite{blomqvist1950measure}, \cite{blum1961distribution}, and some methods described in \cite{hollander2013nonparametric} and \cite{anderson1958introduction}.
-Taking these into consideration, distance covariance \citep{szekely2007measuring} was introduced to address all these deficiencies.
+Taking these into consideration, distance covariance \citep{szekely2007measuring} was introduced to address these deficiencies.
 The major benefits of distance covariance are: first, zero distance covariance implies independence, and hence it is a true dependence measure.
 Second, distance covariance can measure the dependence between any two vectors which potentially are of different dimensions.
+Recently, \cite{huo2016fast} proposed a fast computation method for distance covariance.
 Due to these advantages, we will focus on distance covariance in this paper as our measure of dependence.

+So far, we complete a rough description of the newly proposed conditional dependence measure; and we are able to build conditional dependency graphs by conducting this test edge by edge.
+We would like to make two remarks here to help readers connect the dots between our work and some other existing related topics/works.